Unknown secrets of Japan – and leaving on a big boat!

 I observed hundreds of people, row upon row, gaming away...

 To some degree Japanese society is completely bonkers!
 I’ve seen a number of commercials that were so crazy that they did not make sense.
-They are crazy for manga comics / graphic novels although some Japanese have told me that not all Japanese like comics.
-Neon lights are plentiful in certain parts of Tokyo and I walked by a gambling hall which was another thing the Japanese have managed to take to the extreme.
+The Japanese are crazy for manga comics / graphic novels although some Japanese have told me that not all Japanese like comics ;) Neon lights are plentiful in certain parts of Tokyo and I walked by a gambling hall which was another thing the Japanese have managed to take to the extreme.
 Extremes are plentiful in Japan and so is the bizarre.
 Especially ice-cream and Kit Kats come in a variety of bizarre flavours such as: Miso, Seaweed, Soy Sauce, Purple Sweet Potato, Wasabi, Buckwheat Tea, Bitter Melon and a lot more!!
 There is a large ageing generation which is out of proportion to the younger generation which is ridiculously small.
 Today Japan has around 123 million people and in one estimate they will have less than 100 million by 2049 due to a very low birth rate.

-Japanese people are everything depending on who you meet.
+Japanese people are everything imaginable depending on who you meet.
 Some are shy while others are not.
 They are generally not good at speaking English but some are.
 They have three alphabets and several thousand kanji characters are in regular use so I’m sure the populations have their heads full of that.
 Kindness, order and hospitality has been prevalent wherever I’ve been.
 The country is super safe and unbelievably well organized.

 Near Shibuya station with the statue of Hachiko the loyal dog.
 Do you know the story?